 If you were to ask Dawn about the journey of Crossroads Farm, she'd tell you she's more of a destination girl.
 The difficulty of the journey of Crossroads Farm far exceeded anything she and Doug anticipated when they started this wild faith founding in 1999.
 Dawn's favorite words in the Bible are "Yet" and "But God."
 She knows there is exceedingly, abundantly more than she and Doug could ask or think both behind and before us in this ministry.
 They are humbled by all that God has and will allow them to see, and pray toward all the things they won't see on this side of heaven.

 Visual Communications Associate

 Richard is a homegrown missionary.
 While attending Spring Arbor University, Rich joined the Crossroads Farm team as a Leadteam Coach (an adult mentor) in the Fall of 2000.
 In his early years of volunteering he picked up a camera from a yard sale and discovered a passion of photography, which came in very handy for documenting ministry at CRF.
 During his internship at CRF, from 2004-2006, a co-worker taught him how to use a couple Adobe programs and Rich took over the design of Down on the Farm: The Quarterly Newsletter of Crossroads Farm.
 It was in this process that he discovered his dream job: the combination of working with teens, photography, and graphic design, all in one ministry.

-Today, Rich is a husband to Michelle and a father of two boys, Luke and Ryan.
+Today, Rich is a husband to Michelle and a father of three boys, Luke, Ryan, and Noah.
 In his free time he enjoys spending time with Michelle, playing with his boys, doing wood working projects, roasting coffee, and drinking coffee.

 Office / Finance Manager